View XML QR Code

 Acquisition Information

-Diaries, correspondence, travel notes, and reports created or collected by William Milnor Roberts were willed to Montana State University by Milnor Roberts in April 1965.
+Diaries, correspondence, travel notes, and reports created or collected by William Milnor Roberts were willed to Montana State University by Milnor O. Roberts in April 1965.
 Additional papers pertaining to Roberts were donated by the University of Oregon in 1969.

 Processing Note